 This means that any SIM cards that the airport vendors and corner stores might sell are at risk of being deactivated a few days after you’ve handed over your money.
 The only people who can legally register a SIM card to your name are the official company stores operated by Viettel, Vinaphone, Mobifone, and so on.

 That being said, a large number of people that I know that are living in Vietnam have not had an issue with their number being deactivated, so it’s up to you whether you want to take the risk of buying a SIM card off the first person you see.

 To find an official company store, simply head to Google Maps and type in the provider of your choice.

 Once you’ve found a store that’s close by to your location, make sure you’ve packed your passport before heading over, as this is a requirement for the registration process.

-My experience has been that all shop assistants typically speak English very well, whether it’s in Hanoi, Ho Chi Minh or a smaller city elsewhere in Vietnam – so you shouldn’t have any major issues with asking questions about which SIM card package to get.
+My experience has been that all shop assistants are very helpful and speak English quite well, regardless of where you are – so you shouldn’t have any major issues with asking questions about which SIM card package to get.